 - Do not take a break.
 There are numerous instances of an employee asking for a bathroom break or time to compose him- or herself, and using the break to retrieve weapons

 - Wait until the end of the workday to terminate, if possible.
-This protects the dignity of the person being fired and minimizes the number of employees on hand should a situation escalate
+This protects the dignity of the fired employee and minimizes the number of employees on hand should a situation escalate

 - Minimize any reasons why the employee would have to revisit the workplace.
 Mail a check; have uncollected belongings sent to the person’s home via a delivery service